TVS Apache RR 310

 The TVS Apache Race Replica 310 is a sport bike made by the TVS Motor Company in collaboration with BMW Motorrad that was launched in India on December 6, 2017.
 It uses a 312.2cc single-cylinder, four-stroke, SI, liquid-cooled, DOHC reverse inclined engine.
-It is rebadged by BMW Motorrad as the BMW G 310 RR.
+BMW Motorrad released a rebadged version of the TVS Apache RR 310 called the BMW G 310 RR.

 Although the engine of the Apache RR 310 is from BMW Motorrad's BMW G 310 R platform, the motorcycle was entirely designed by TVS in India.
 It is the company's first fully-faired production motorcycle.
-The TVS Apache RR310 is powered by 312.2cc BS6 engine which develops a power of 33.5 bhp and a torque of 27.3 Nm.
+The TVS Apache RR310 is powered by 312.2cc BS6 engine which develops a power of 38 bhp and a torque of 29 Nm.
 With both front and rear disc brakes, the TVS Apache RR310 comes up with anti-locking braking system (ABS).

 Design

 The Apache RR 310 is a fully faired motorcycle with a supersport style seating configuration inspired from sharks.
 The engine uses a reverse inclined configuration.
 The bike has dual LED projector headlamps.